MzPoju/alx-system_engineering-devops/0x00-shell_permissions/README.md

-script that prints username of current user
+script that all the groups the current user is part of